bmilcs/odin-wheres-waldo/README.md

   const magX = e.pageX - left - window.pageXOffset;
   const magY = e.pageY - top - window.pageYOffset + headerHeight;

-  // prevent magnifier from extending beyond image boundaries
+  // prevent the magnifier from extending beyond the border of the image
-  // on the right side only because it causes scrollbar to rapidly
+  // on all sides for consistency. why? scrolling beyond the right side
-  // appear and disappear
+  // causes the scrollbar to rapidly appear and disappear. the effect
+  // is replicated across all borders to prevent user confusion.

+  // right
   if (imgWidth - magX < magnifierWidth / 2) return;
+  // left
+  if (magX < magnifierWidth / 2) return;
+  // top
+  if (magY - headerHeight < magnifierWidth / 2) return;
+  // bottom
+  if (imgHeight + headerHeight - magY < magnifierWidth / 2) return;

   setMagnifierXY([magX, magY]);
 };